 3. Judicial Internships

 A judicial internship (also called an externship) is the summer equivalent of a traditional post-graduate judicial clerkship, with the exception that most summer internships in a judge’s chambers are unpaid positions.
-These internship experiences provide unparalleled insight into the judicial system and are especially useful to students intending to pursue a career in litigation or looking to make legal contacts in a community in which they wish to practice.
+Funding is often available for these positions through the NDLS Summer Stipend Program and/or Federal Work Study Program.
+These internship experiences provide excellent insight into the judicial system and are especially useful to students intending to pursue a career in litigation or looking to make legal contacts in a community in which they wish to practice.
 While the post-graduate application process for judicial clerkships does not begin until the summer before your 3L year, an internship will help you decide if a clerkship would interest you and may provide you with a valuable contact within the judiciary.

 4. Positions as Research Assistants for Professors

 Many NDLS students stay in South Bend during their 1L summer to assist NDLS professors with a variety of research projects.
 Professors often need assistance in updating a casebook or researching materials for a law review article.
 In addition to providing you with great training in legal research and writing, the professor may be able to serve as a reference for you in the future.
-This is especially important if you will be seeking a judicial clerkship after graduation.
-Many NDLS professors announce these openings early in the Spring.
+Potential references are especially important if you will be seeking a judicial clerkship after graduation.
+NDLS professors announce these openings throughout the spring semester.

 Additional Methods for Identifying 1L Employers

-Symplicity: Symplicity is the web-based recruiting system and job bank used for individual job postings, resume collections as well as scheduling and bidding for On-Campus Interviews and the Off-Campus Interview Programs.
+Symplicity: Symplicity is the recruiting database used for individual job postings, resume collections and scheduling & bidding for all interview programs (on-campus and off-campus).
 Students should check Symplicity often for updated job posting information. https://law-nd-csm.symplicity.com/students/

 Diversity Opportunities: There are a number of outstanding opportunities available for students of diverse backgrounds.
 Below are links containing information on diversity job fairs and diversity scholarship and fellowship opportunities available to 1L students throughout the year.